MikeCullimore/guitar-navigation/README.md

 ## TODO

 * Combine fretboard and keyboard in single component.
+    * Reconcile SVG dimensions (currently one works, other doesn't).
 * Exercise generator:
     * Intro page with description of exercise.
     * Loop forever: generate random next exercise.